bitsongofficial/go-bitsong/x/candymachine/spec/02_messages.md

 1. Ensure `msg.Sender` is candymachine authority
 2. Delete candymachine object from the store
+3. Remove mintable metadata ids allocated for the candy machine
-3. Update authority of collection to `msg.Sender`
+4. Update authority of collection to `msg.Sender`
-4. Emit event for candymachine close
+5. Emit event for candymachine close

-## MsgMintNFTResponse
+## MsgMintNFT

 ```protobuf
 message MsgMintNFT {